Top map shaded to show the original Minnie's Land footprint (dark green)

 1691

-The slanting lines represent the boundaries established when the Dutch settlers in Harlem drew lots for the land on Jochem Pieter's Hills, as they called lower Washington Heights.
+The slanting lines represent the boundaries established when Harlem's settlers drew lots for the land on Jochem Pieter's Hills, as they called lower Washington Heights.
 Allotment number fourteen, which included the future Audubon Park, fell to Jan Dyckeman and Jan Nagel along with allotments eleven through thirteen, all four allotments eventually coming into Dyckeman hands when he married Nagel’s widow.
-Jan Dyckeman died in 1715, leaving the property to his son Gerrit.
-Gerrit’s son Jan (who anglicized his name by dropping the “c” from his surname and spelling his first name “John”) inherited this farmland and sold this portion in three separate parcels in 1767.
+Jan Dyckeman died in 1715, leaving the property to his son Gerrit, who passed it to his son Jan (who anglicized his name to John Dykeman).
+He sold this portion of his property to John Watkins 1767.

 1767

-Three veterans of His Majesties Regiments, John Maunsell (south), John Watkins (middle), and Richard Morris (north) bought adjacent pieces of the Dyckman property, with the Watkins farm in the middle, including land that would become Minnie's Land and Audubon Park.
-Besides being acquainted from their military service, Watkins and Maunsell were related by marriage.
-Their wives, Lydia Watkins and Elizabeth Maunsell were sisters, two of the six daughters of Richard and Mercy Stillwell.
-Before the American Revolution, Watkins mortgaged his land to Maunsell, then died, in 1786 leaving it unpaid.
-Maunsell foreclosed, but delayed action until the early 1790s, at which time Lydia's son Samuel Watkins bought the land at auction and then promptly sold it to his uncle, who allowed Lydia to remain on the property.
-After Maunsell'sdeath, his wife and Lydia lived together in the Watkins home near the Kingsbridge Road between 156th and 157th Streets.
+John Maunsell and John Watkins bought adjacent pieces of the Dyckman property, including the future Minnie's Land and Audubon Park.
+Watkins and Maunsell were related through their wives, Lydia Watkins and Elizabeth Maunsell, two of the six daughters of Richard and Mercy Stillwell.
+Before the American Revolution, Watkins mortgaged his land to Maunsell, so that he could add to his property, but left the debt unpaid when he died in 1786.
+Maunsell foreclosed, but delayed action until the early 1790s, when Samuel Watkins (John and Lydia's son) bought the land at auction and then promptly sold it to his uncle for the same amount.
+Maunell allowed Lydia and her younger children to remain on the property.
+At his death, his wife Elizabeth built a large house on the Kingsbridge Road near 157th Street, just north of her sister's (visible on this map to the left of "No. 7).
 Lydia died in 1811 and Elizabeth, died (childless) in 1816, leaving all of her property to Lydia's surviving children, Samuel, Elizabeth Dunkin, and Lydia Beekman, who divided the property into three sections.
-Elizabeth Dunkin's share (the middle section) was the future Minnie's Land and Audubon Park.
+Elizabeth Dunkin's share (the middle section) included the future Minnie's Land and Audubon Park.

 1835

-In 1835, Elizabeth Dunkin sold most of her property to James and Eliza Conner, who then formed a speculative partnership with Richard and Mary Carman (who had already bought part of the southern portion of the Maunsell property that included the future Trinity Cemetery.)
-The partnership failed when the New York Board of Aldermen decided not to purchase eighty-six acres for a "rural cemetery" and The New York Bowery Life Insurance Company bought the heavily mortgaged acreage at a foreclosure auction.
+In 1835, Elizabeth Dunkin sold most of her property to James and Eliza Conner, who then formed a speculative partnership with Richard and Mary Carman, who had already bought part of the southern portion of the Maunsell property.
+They expected New York CIty's Board of Aldermen to purchase eighty-six acres of their land for a "rural cemetery."
+When that didn't happen, they lost the land in foreclosure proceedings to the New York Bowery Life Insurance Company.

 1841

-On October 1, 1841, The New York Bowery Life Insurance Company sold fourteen acres to "Lucy Audabon (sic) wife of John James Audabon" (the dark green triangle on the top map) and twenty-nine acres to Richard F. Carman bordering it on the south.
-In July 1843, Victor Aububon purchased three parcels (light green on the map above) that "squared off" the triangle his mother had bought eighteen months previously.
+On October 1, 1841, The New York Bowery Life Insurance Company sold fourteen acres of the Watkins-Maunsell farm to "Lucy Audabon (sic) wife of John James Audabon" (the dark green triangle on the top map) and twenty-nine acres to Richard F. Carman, who was repurchasing land he had lost a few years earlier.
+Eighteen months later, Carman sold his acres to the Trinity Corporation, which established a rural cemetery exactly where the Board of Alderman had considered laying one out a few years earlier.
+In July 1843, Victor Aububon purchased three parcels (light green on the map above) that "squared off" the triangular Minnie's Land that his father had bought for his mother eighteen months earlier.

 1851

-Lucy Audubon sold the eastern rectangle of Minnie's Land (betwen 10th and 11th Avenues) to Dennis Harris, who was accumulating property east and north of Minnie's Land.
+Lucy Audubon sold the eastern rectangle of Minnie's Land (between 10th and 11th Avenues) to Dennis Harris, who was accumulating property east and north of Minnie's Land.
 Over the next seventeen years, the Audubon family would sell all of their remaining property.
-George Blake Grinnell, who moved to Audubon Park in 1857 would purchase approximately two-thirds of the land between 155th and 158th Streets west of 11th Avenue (Broadway).
+Eventually, George Blake Grinnell, who moved to Audubon Park in 1857, would purchase approximately two-thirds of the land between 155th and 158th Streets west of 11th Avenue (Broadway).